Descriptions, Colors: personal observations from specimens or photos from many sources. Descriptions are not perfect, but may be helpful.

 Many exuvia clinging to oak leaves.
 Core Arboretum, WVU.

 My plan was to check out Maryland first, then head to West Virginia for a few days, and then Ohio.
 If weather, time and patience allowed, Virginia and Long Island, New York.
-Like all my periodical cicada trips I start by consulting the map on Magicicada.org to see where folks are finding cicadas.
+Like all my periodical cicada trips I start by consulting the map on Cicadas @ UCONN (formerly Magicicada.org) to see where folks are finding cicadas.
 I also consult with the folks who study periodical cicadas professionally to discover their favorite hot spots and any locations of particular scientific interest.
 This year, the interesting spot was north-western Maryland — more on that later.

 A junk computer.
 A decrepit laptop that I won’t care if it gets stolen.

 A notepad and pen (because technology fails).

 Butterfly pavilions, which are these expandable enclosures for holding and observing insects.

 Containers for holding dead specimens, and silica gel to keep them dry.
 Note: before you collect, make sure it is legal in the location you plan to collect.
 Collecting wildlife from National Parks is illegal.
 Collecting cicadas from a Hampton Inn parking lot is usually okay.